tnjfrerich/ai-scrape/README.md

 venv\Scripts\activate
 ```
 If you chose to use a virtual environment, make sure to change your Python interpreter in VSCode.
 Open VSCode, open the Command Palette with "F1", type "Python: Select Interpreter", and select your virtual environment (i.e., venv)

-3. Install dependencies
-The dependencies have been added to `requirements.txt`.
+**3. Install dependencies.** The dependencies have been added to `requirements.txt`.
 All you need to do is run the following command:
 ```bash
 pip install .
 ```